MarioSMB/modpack/README.md

  - Windows: https://git-scm.com/download/win
  - On other Linux systems, follow your standard package manager instructions to install Git
  - Mac: Install the command line tools package (Google is your friend)

+Building tools
+ - On Debian based systems, use `sudo apt-get install build-essential`
+ - Windows: ??? (alternatively, use MSYS2, guide pending)
+ - Mac systems should already come with the required building tools once Git is installed

 Required content packs:
  - http://dl.xonotic.co/zzz-misc-v006-62-g9667a44.pk3